httpsycho/mykanban/README.md

 # 🗂 MyKanban

-**MyKanban** is a pet project built from scratch to demonstrate frontend development skills.
+**MyKanban** is a project built from scratch to demonstrate frontend development skills.
 It allows users to manage tasks using the **Kanban methodology**, with support for **drag-and-drop**, **dark/light themes**, and **multilingual interface**.

 ---